Christ is Our High Priest

 Class Discussion:

-1. Are the oracles of God referring to only the Old Testament, only the New Testament or the entire Bible?
+- Are the oracles of God referring to only the Old Testament, only the New Testament, or the entire Bible?

 (Hebrews 6:4-8)

 Remember that this warning is written to Christians who have remained faithful about the problem of dealing with fallen Christians, such as those in the prior warning who have become weak due to not growing.
-When a Christian falls due to weakness, a faithful Christian can encourage him and teach him using the word of God.
+When a Christian falls due to weakness, a faithful Christian can encourage and teach him using the word of God.
 But when a Christian purposely rejects Christianity and the Bible, the faithful Christian has nothing to use to help him.
-It is impossible for the faithful Christian to make the willfully sinning Christian come back.
-Notice in the parable of the Prodigal Son, when the younger son wanted to leave, the father did not stop him -- in truth, he would not be able to stop him.
+The faithful Christian can't make the willfully sinning Christian come back.
+Notice in the parable of the Prodigal Son that when the younger son wanted to leave, the father did not stop him -- in truth, he would not be able to stop him.
 He didn't chase after the son because it would have made no difference.
-But the son chose to come back and that made all the difference in the world.
-Even the worse, most calloused sinner can come back if he wants too.
+But the son chose to come back, which made all the difference in the world.
+Even the worst, most calloused sinner can return if he wants.
 The faithful Christian's hands are tied until the sinning Christian decides to return.

 In addition, this warning tells us that a Christian can take a path into sin that will harden him to the point that he may refuse to return.
 It isn’t that God is unwilling to forgive (II Peter 3:9) or unable to forgive (I John 1:9), but that the sinner is unwilling to return.

 The writer uses a farming illustration.
-In order for ground to be useful and to be able to absorb rain, it has to be tilled; that is, broken up into fine chunks.
+For the ground to be useful and to be able to absorb rain, it has to be tilled; that is, broken up into fine chunks.
 Only then can it receive the blessing of rain from God.
-In the context of the passage, “tilling” refers to a Christian’s preparations to learn and grow in the word of God.
-Ground that is not tilled becomes hard and the rain runs off before it can be absorbed.
-A Christian unwilling to learn will become hardened and the teachings of God won’t penetrate to his heart.
+In the passage's context, “tilling” refers to a Christian’s preparations to learn and grow in the word of God.
+Ground that is not tilled becomes hard, and the rain runs off before it can be absorbed.
+A Christian unwilling to learn will become hardened, and the teachings of God won’t penetrate his heart.
 Only sin (weeds) will be able to take root in him.

 (Hebrews 6:9-12)

-The writer of the letter to the Hebrews was concerned that Christians would abandon their hope during their struggles on earth.
+The writer of the letter to the Hebrews was concerned that Christians would abandon their hope during earthly struggles.
 Part of the purpose of the letter to the Hebrews is to give confidence in the reality of God’s promise.
-To counter this very real possibility, the writer of Hebrews wants us to have confidence that heaven is really there waiting for us.
-If we truly believe it, then we will work hard to gain permission to enter it.
+To counter this very real possibility, the writer of Hebrews wants us to have confidence that heaven is there waiting for us.
+If we truly believe it, we will work hard to gain permission to enter it.

-The writer wants us to know that even though he warned about falling away, he did not expect that to happen with those he is addressing.
-He is confident that they will gain things that are connected with salvation.
+The writer wants us to know that, although he warned about falling away, he did not expect that to happen with the people he addressed.
+He is confident that they will gain things related to salvation.

-God is not going to overlook their labors in serving fellow Christians out of love (Matthew 10:42; 24:40; I John 3:10-18).
-That would be unjust and God is just.
-Each Christian needs to put in the same strenuous effort of service in order to have full confidence in the end.
+God will not overlook their labors in serving fellow Christians out of love (Matthew 10:42; 24:40; I John 3:10-18).
+That would be unjust, and God is just.
+Each Christian needs to put in the same strenuous effort of service to have full confidence in the end.
 Confidence comes with knowing we are keeping God’s commandments (I John 2:3-5).
-This confidence is not in ourselves in earning salvation, but a confidence in God in granting the obedient salvation as He promised.
+This confidence is not in ourselves in earning salvation but confidence in God in granting the obedient salvation as He promised.
 Instead of getting sluggish, we need to be like those who have inherited the promise before us and imitate their faith and patience.

 God’s promises are sure